Automobiles Marathon: History

-The production cars were not steel bodied, but were constructed from a material initially christened at the plant “polyester”, but which is better understood as a series of layers of glass fibre and resin, a lightweight material that would become popular with low volume producers in the UK and elsewhere for “fibreglass” car bodies.
-The Marathon was something of a pioneer in this respect, and the resulting light body combined with an engine delivering more than twice the power of Trippel’s original prototype gave rise to a level of performance that was, by the standards of the time and category of the car, very lively indeed.
+The production cars were not steel bodied, but were constructed from a material initially christened at the plant "polyester", but which is better understood as a series of layers of glass fibre and resin, a lightweight material that would become popular with low volume producers in the UK and elsewhere for "fibreglass" car bodies.
+The Marathon was something of a pioneer in this respect, and the resulting light body combined with an engine delivering more than twice the power of Trippel's original prototype gave rise to a level of performance that was, by the standards of the time and category of the car, very lively indeed.
 The top speed was approximately 150 km/h (93 mph).

 Enthusiasts

-Since 2011 a Marathon Corsair is on display at the Manoir de l'Automobile at Lohéac in the French west.
+Since 2011 a Marathon Corsair is on display at the Manoir de l'Automobile in Lohéac, France.